rbassett3/mps_reader/Readme.md

 ## Test Cases

 This project has been validated on all the problems in the [NetLib LP Benchmark](https://netlib.org/lp/data/index.html).
+To download, decompress, and load the NetLib problems into Python, follow the directions [in the netlib_tests folder](https://github.com/rbassett3/mps_reader/netlib_tests).

 ## If You Find This Useful Or Have Questions